-Electric bikes that have torque sensors can be purchased at many reputable bicycle shops.
-Torque sensors are generally found only in more expensive e-bikes and quality brands.
+Electric bikes that have torque sensors are harder to find than those with cadence sensors.
+Torque sensors are generally found on more expensive e-bikes and in high-quality brands.
 You will likely pay $2000 or more for an e-bike with a torque sensor.

 Some people find that paying more for an e-bike with a torque sensor is totally worth it.
 Having one feels like your pedaling is increased several-fold and gives you more power per pedal.